C-Otto/rebalance-lnd/README.md

   -l, --list-candidates
-                        list candidate channels for rebalance -o, --outgoing        lists channels with less than x% of the funds on the remote side
+                        list candidate channels for rebalance -o, --outgoing        lists channels with less than 50% of the funds on the remote side
-  -i, --incoming        (default) lists channels with less than x% of the
+  -i, --incoming        (default) lists channels with less than 50% of the
                         funds on the local side

 rebalance: